edwinm/DeepQuerySelectorAll/README.md

 # DeepQuerySelectorAll

-> Use QuerySelectorAll and also find elements inside web components and slots
+> deepQuerySelectorAll is like querySelectorAll but also finds elements inside web components and slots

-With the standard `querySelectorAll` function, you can't find elements inside web components.
+With the standard `querySelector` and `querySelectorAll` function, you can't find elements inside web components.
 Those elements are hidden inside the _Shadow DOM_.

 With `deepQuerySelectorAll` you can find those elements.